Understanding Auto Insurance & How Bad Credit Impacts It

 High Risk Drivers

-Drivers who are considered “high risk,” such as drivers who have a history of accidents or collisions, or those drivers who have had their policies cancelled due to unpaid premiums, may be refused insurance by an individual private insurance company.
+Drivers who are considered “high-risk,” such as drivers who have a history of accidents or collisions, or those drivers who have had their policies cancelled due to unpaid premiums, may be refused insurance by an individual private insurance company.
+A high risk driver can even be someone with a bad credit history.

-However, since holding auto insurance in mandatory, there are options for high risk drivers, such as specialized insurance companies that are designed for this purpose.
-There is also an association known as the Facility Association that makes insurance available to those who are otherwise unable to get insured.
+However, since holding auto insurance is mandatory, there are options for high-risk drivers, such as specialized insurance companies that are in business for just this purpose.
+There is also an association known as the Facility Association that makes insurance available to those who are otherwise unable to be insured.
 This association operates in provinces that do not offer public insurance to make sure that everyone can get the required coverage.
-This association does not offer insurance itself, but it works with specific insurance companies.
+This association does not offer insurance itself, but it works with specific insurance companies to arrange insurance coverage for at risk drivers.

 Buying Auto Insurance